zebrunner/carina/docs/automation/mobile.md

 ![Alt text](../img/appium_design.png "Appium")

 ### Android special requirements:
 1. Android SDK (part of [Android Studio](https://developer.android.com/studio/)) is an important component for work.
-Pay attention that after installing Android Studio you sometimes (depends on the version) need to additionally install ADB and aapt (for Mac only).
+Pay attention that after installing Android Studio you sometimes (depends on a version) need to additionally install ADB and aapt (for Mac only).
 2. Edit your PATH variable and add ANDROID_HOME (path to “sdk” folder) to PATH.
 Hint: you sometimes (especially on Mac) need to add paths to important folders inside sdk, such as “platform-tools” (ADB is located here), “tools” and “build-tools” (aapt is located here).
-3. .apk file - installation file of a program that’s being tested is required, the same for both - the real device and the emulator.
+3. .apk file - installation file of a program that’s being tested is required, the same for both - a real device and an emulator.

 ### iOS special requirements:
 1. [Xcode](https://developer.apple.com/xcode/) is a vital component for work, but unfortunately, it’s Mac-used only.
 It’s impossible to do iOS automation on Windows.
 2. Installation file of a program that’s being tested is required.
-For the real device it’s .ipa file, and for the simulator it’s .app file. .app file should be provided by developers and has special signatures to work correctly, but automation on the simulator is free.
+For a real device it’s .ipa file, and for a simulator it’s .app file. .app file should be provided by developers and has special signatures to work correctly, but automation on the simulator is free.
 On the other hand, the license is needed to work with the real device.

 ### Mobile config properties
-We could provide any Appium capability in the **config.properties** file using capabilities.name=value format.
+We can provide any Appium capability in the **config.properties** file using capabilities.name=value format.
 In the table below we are providing the description of the most popular mobile capabilities:

 <table>
 	<tr>